victornas91/victornas91/README.md

 - Systems Programming (IoT, Windows Kernel, Infrastructure).
 - Game Dev (Unity, Retro, Procedural Generation, AI for Games).
 - Information Security (Pentesting, Reverse Engineering).
 - Web and Mobile Development.
+- Operations Culture (DevOps, DevSecOps, FinOps).

 I also like to learn new languages (now I'm a beginner at French, Spanish and Italian).